ipa-nhg/theia-ros-model/README.md

 https://www.eclipse.org/community/eclipse_newsletter/2017/may/article5.php

-The language server was generated with the option "Generate Xtext project from existing Ecore models" (Xtext version 2.16).
+The language server was generated with the option "Generate Xtext project from existing Ecore models"

-- preferred build system: **Gradle**
+- preferred build system: **Maven**
 - build language server: **Regular**
 - source layout: **Gradle/Maven**

-Notes:

-- The tutorial suggests adding the ShadowJar plugin in order to create a fat jar - with Xtext 2.16 this does not seem to be needed anymore, instead the option `build language server`: **Fat Jar** can be selected.
-The option **Regular** uses the Gradle **application plugin** which packages the application as zip/tar and creates OS specific start scripts. https://docs.gradle.org/current/userguide/application_plugin.html

 - When the language server is built with imported Ecore models (they are not inferred from the Xtext), the language URI has to be registered in the StandAlonSetup (`language-server/de.fraunhofer.ipa.ros.rosdsl/src/main/java/de/fraunhofer/ipa/ros/RosDslStandaloneSetup.xtend`):